websights

 Where:

-• \( \nabla T \) is the local temperature gradient,
+• T is the local temperature gradient,

-• \( Q_s \) is the specified surface heat flux.
+• Qs is the specified surface heat flux.

 Variable heat flux values can be specified with the use of the formula or table inputs.
 The allowed functions are:

 • Time-dependent: The heat flux varies with respect to time (variable t) in a transient heat transfer, nonlinear static or dynamic thermomechanical simulation.
 This is useful, for instance, to ramp up the load from zero in nonlinear simulations, where a sudden application of load leads to numerical divergence, or to define power loading curves.
+This option is available for both formula and table inputs.

 • Coordinate-dependent: The heat flux varies with respect to the position in space (variables X, Y, Z).
 This is useful to apply known power gradients on faces.
+If the heat flux only depends on 1 variable, both the formula and table input can be used.
+For 2 or 3 coordinate dependency, only the definition by a formula is allowed.

 • Temperature-dependent: Available in nonlinear simulations, the local heat flux at each point is a function of the surface temperature.
 This type of function can be used to model radiation heat transfer using the Boltzmann equation, as exemplified in the validation case ‘Hollow sphere, convection and radiation‘, linked below.
+This option is only available through table input.

 Maximum Number of Table Parameters